bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ### Fields as an array of objects

-Fields can be a an array of objects, providing additional control over the fields (such as sorting, formatting, etc).
+Fields can be a an array of objects, providing additional control over the fields (such as sorting, formatting, etc.).
 Only columns (keys) that appear in the fields array will be shown:

 **Example: Using array of objects fields definition**